 So, which is the best drone for backpacking and hiking?
 There are many options with many different features.
 Don’t worry, though; you don’t have to spend hours comparing models, reviews and prices.
 I’ve created a list with the best models, so just take a look!

 CAMERA: 20 MP

 FLYING TIME: 46 min

 “Portability and high-performance”

-The DJI Mavic Pro is, for many, the best drone for travel, hiking and adventure sports.
+The DJI Mavic 3 is, for many, the best drone for travel, hiking and adventure sports.
 Why?
 It offers great video and photo performance while having one of the smallest and most compact designs on the list.
 You can easily pack it in your backpack without it taking up much room.
 If we’re talking about autonomy and range, it outranks other models, too.
-You can fly it for almost half an hour and send it seven kilometers away.
+You can fly it for over half an hour and send it eight kilometers away.
 That’s pretty awesome!

 It’s equipped with the best features, like an automated flight mode, return-to-home functionality, obstacle avoidance and others.
 It’s the perfect tool for nature lovers and travelers who want to take great shots while keeping their backpacks compact and light.
 However, if you’re looking for professional photo quality, keep in mind that other drones have better built-in cameras.

 WEIGHT: 3.1 pounds

 FLYING TIME: 30 min

 The DJI Phantom 4 Pro is meant to take professional photos and videos.
 Remember when I said that some drones have better cameras than the Maverick does?
 I was talking about the Phantom 4 Pro.
 You can send it into the air and get almost the same photo quality as shooting with your digital reflex.